xrplto/frontend/README.md

 ![Screen4 ](./docs/screen4.png)

-### Contributing
+## Contributing

-Contributions to the XRPL.to project are welcome!
-Please refer to our contributing guidelines for more details.
+We welcome contributions to XRPL.to!
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

-License
+## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is proprietary software.
+All rights reserved.
+See [LICENSE.md](LICENSE.md) for details.